Ranjan Gogoi: Interests and security

-Gogoi has visited numerous countries, including Russia, to attend the Conference of Chief Justices, Turkey, to attend the Conference of Islamic Countries, Indonesia, U.K, France, Germany and the Netherlands.
+Gogoi has visited numerous countries, including Russia, to attend the Conference of Chief Justices; Turkey, to attend the Conference of Islamic Countries as well as Indonesia, U.K, France, Germany and the Netherlands.

-Gogoi is not on the social media platform Twitter, and several tweets were falsely accused of being made by Gogoi.

-He is one of the 63 individuals in India under the Z plus security cover provided by the Central Reserve Police Force.
+Gogoi wrote an autobiography titled "Justice for the Judge: An Autobiography" in 2021.
+He is not on the social media platform Twitter, and several tweets were falsely attributed to Gogoi.
+He is one of the 63 individuals in India covered by Z plus security provided by the Central Reserve Police Force.

 Finances

-When Gogoi became Chief Justice of India on 3 October 2018, he was one out of the 11 Supreme court justices who made their assets and finances public.
+When Gogoi became the Chief Justice of India on 3 October 2018, he was one of the 11 Supreme court justices who made their assets and finances public.
 He disclosed he had no car, and the only property he had was gifted to him by his mother in June 2015.

+Views

+Judiciary

+Gogoi has been appreciated highly by litigants and civilians for stating that the judiciary is ramshackled and it is useless going to court as many litigants have their cases being dragged for years and do not find respite.
+Gogoi also stated, in an interview in June 2023, that judges in the Supreme Court can be corrupt.

+One Nation, One Election

+On 11 March 2025, Gogoi testified before the Joint parliamentary committee where he argued that the One Nation, One Election bill was constitutionally valid and would not infringe upon the rights of Indian voters.
+However, Gogoi criticised the possibility of the Election Commission (EC) having unrestricted powers to decide the schedule of the election, and he questioned Article 82A which granted the EC the power to decide if a state assembly should have a separate election from a Lok Sabha election.